steal-server/harp-gui/README.md

 License
 =======

-Copyright © 2015 Alex Gleason
+Copyright © 2015 Harp GUI Contributors

 This software is licensed under GPLv3.
 See the `LICENSE` file for the complete license.
 Note that Harp is © Chloi Inc.